 PLAN 211 City-Making: A Global Perspective — an undergraduate course developed by Dr. Su-Jan Yeo — was launched in September 2017 to a pioneer cohort of 47 students at the University of British Columbia (UBC).

-Embedded in the course curriculum is the time-sensitive and team-based “Ideathon Challenge” — a platform on which students generate outcome-driven solutions to a real-world problem scenario.
+Embedded in the course curriculum is the time-sensitive and team-based “Ideathon Challenge” — a platform on which students generate outcome-oriented ideas to a real-world planning situation.
 This pedagogic experiment was awarded the UBC Scholarship of Teaching and Learning (SoTL) Seed Grant.
 As principal investigator and course instructor, Su-Jan conducted an evaluative study (2017-2019) to assess the effectiveness of the Ideathon Challenge as a pedagogic method in promoting interdisciplinary collaboration, innovation, and applied learning.